 Progress to date

 The boiler was completed by Israel Newton and was brought to Maespoeth in the late summer of 2012.
 A good number of other smaller components have also been produced.
 Once the boiler was received the next move was the cutting of the main frame plates for the locomotive which was done using the water jet method to produce the outside profiles and also all holes needed for bolts and rivets.
-The frame plates, were taken to the workshops of Alan Keef Ltd for erection.
+The frame plates, were taken to the workshops of Alan Keef Ltd in Herefordshire for erection.

 The driving wheels on the Corris “Falcons” as built in 1878 are unusual for a small narrow gauge tank engine by being larger than the norm at 30” diameter and being solid with spokes cast on (rather reminiscent to the onlooker of the original Tri-ang model railway locomotives of the 1950’s).
 By way of contrast the wheels on the trailing pony truck which converted the original 0-4-0ST’s to 0-4-2’s with a view to making the original trio of engines ride more steadily were very small with a 10” diameter, but Number 10 will have slightly larger ones of 12” diameter.
 The wheel centre castings for the driving wheels have been produced and have been drilled ready to accept axles and crank pins at the workshops of Alan Keef Ltd. Steel tyres were produced in South Africa and were fitted to the driving wheels in November 2017.